andrechristikan/ack-nestjs-boilerplate/kafka/README.md

 ### Run with Docker

-This Instruction will little bit difficult
+This Instruction will little bit difference

 > `docker-compose.yml` FILE WILL DIFFERENT BETWEEN `kafka` and `non kafka`.
 The file will put in `kafka/docker-compose.yml`.
 [Click here to see details](docker-compose.yml)